kolinsturt/kolinsturt.github.io/_posts/2016-12-01-reverse_engineering_android_apps.md

 # Beginning Android Forensics

-This is a brief article that introduces the concepts of forensics and reverse engineering on Android.
-It’s not meant to be a full guide but rather a place with some links.
-The goal is to present the general idea and overall process that you can take away and apply to your unique situation.

-You may get lucky when presented with an unsecured device where you have full access.
-But the most important practice for any device is to copy and work with the data without altering the original device in any way.
-Evidence that is tampered with will be inadmissible in court.

-Beyond copying, backing up and preserving the current state of the device, the next main challenge in forensics recovery is dealing with a secured device.
-Almost all solutions involve rooting the device to gain access.
-There is a tradeoff between acquiring access and altering part of the device that secures it.
+The main challenge in forensics recovery is dealing with a secured device.
+For Android, almost all solutions involve rooting the device to gain access.

-# Rooting and Unlocking the Bootloader

 There are many tools to root a device, such as [OneClickRoot](https://www.oneclickroot.com/), [KingoRoot](https://www.kingoapp.com/) and [SuperUserDownload](https://superuserdownload.com/).

 Rooting a device usually involves flashing a partition on the device, such as a custom recovery image.
 Some examples are <https://twrp.me/about/> or [ClockworkMod Recovery](https://www.clockworkmod.com/).